bor0/gidti/manuscript/chapter3.md

 As an example, we can assume that we have two types: {$$}\text{Nat}{/$$} for natural numbers, and {$$}\text{Real}{/$$} for real numbers.
 Using sum (union) we can construct a new type {$$}\text{Nat | Real}{/$$}.
 Valid values of this type are {$$}1 : \text{Nat | Real}{/$$}, {$$}3.14 : \text{Nat | Real}{/$$}, etc. Using product we can construct a new type {$$}\text{Nat Real}{/$$}.
 Valid values of this type are {$$}1 \ 1.5 : \text{Nat Real}{/$$}, {$$}2 \ 3.14 : \text{Nat Real}{/$$}, etc. With this, sums and products can be combined and thus more complex data structures can be defined.

 Finally, Idris supports dependent types[^ch3n2].
 These kind of types are so powerful, they can encode most properties of programs and with their help Idris can prove invariants at compile-time.
-As we will see in Section 4.2 types also allow us to encode mathematical proofs, which brings computer programs closer to mathematical proofs.
+As we will see in section 4.2 types also allow us to encode mathematical proofs, which brings computer programs closer to mathematical proofs.
 As a consequence, this allows us to prove properties (e.g. specifications) about our software[^ch3n3].

 Q> Why are types useful?
 Q>